OmarSuarezDoro/Crystals-Kyber-OOP-CC/README.md

 Matrix<Polynomial<int>> result = mat4_ + mat5_;
 ```

 3. **Bytes**: This class implements a set of bytes.
-They are mapped as `std::string` object, due to its facility in char(which have a size of 1 Byte, as 8 bits).
+They are mapped as `std::vector<unsigned char>` object, this is because we have the entire **8 bits** range representation.
+If we have used normal char 1 bit is used for sign representation, this is not a real problem in representation operations, but it is **highly** important in arithmethic operations.
+If we want to operate in a signed way, we can use the signed version of methods.
 The main reason of using our own **Byte Structure** is to follow facade patterns, in order to simplify the management of some custom **data structures** that libraries like [Cryptopp](https://github.com/weidai11/cryptopp) use.

 The bytes structure work with each bytes as **Little Endian** way, that means that the left Byte is the less significant.
 However, bits are interpreted from right to left (the common way to read binary).

 The bytes structure allow us to make operations with Bytes in a simple way.
 Hereis a list of some methods that are included in this class: